Recognizing Officer John Ross

 Regional Chief of Refuge Law Enforcement, Gary Andres says Ross is an exemplary officer with the exceptional ability to work well with others, including his team.
 Ross’ duties are diverse and include training new officers entering the field from the police academy, serving as a critical incident stress mentor, working with state game wardens and other Service law enforcement agents on cases, running the refuge’s deer hunt, and many other things.

 Congratulations, Officer Ross!
-And a special thank you to our regional law enforcement officers this National Police Week and every day.
+And a special thank you to our regional law enforcement officers today and every day.